Dev-hwang/flutter_foreground_task/README.md

 * Provides useful utilities (minimizeApp, wakeUpScreen, etc.) that can use when performing task.
 * Provides a widget that prevents the app from closing when a foreground task is running.
 * Provides a widget that can start a foreground task when trying to minimize or close the app.
+* Can automatically resume foreground task at boot time.

 ## Getting started